-Airborne imagery is therefore more commonly used to collect data for intertidal areas, and this can be done with high resolution imagery, LiDAR or a combination of both.
+Airborne imagery is therefore more commonly used to collect data for intertidal areas, and this can be done with high resolution imagery e.g. drones, LiDAR or a combination of both.
 Where possible, bespoke flights should be conducted at low water on a spring tide.